Oral semaglutide: how it works, side effects, and more

 • Oral semaglutide is the pill form of semaglutide, the same active ingredient that’s in injectable medications like Ozempic and Wegovy.

-• Currently, oral semaglutide is only approved for type 2 diabetes as Rybelsus.
+• Oral semaglutide is also approved for type 2 diabetes as Rybelsus.

-• Clinical trials show that higher-dose oral semaglutide can produce nearly the same amount of weight loss as injectable Wegovy.
+• Clinical trials show that higher-dose oral semaglutide (Wegovy pill) can produce nearly the same amount of weight loss as injectable Wegovy.

 Here's what we'll cover